Electric Vaudeville Theatre

 No one has favorited this theater yet

 Located in the inner north London district of Finsbury Park.
 The is a terraced building that joins to the right-hand side of the famed Astoria Theatre.
-The Electric Vaudeville Theatre opened in 1909 as a shop conversion, designed to the plans of the cinema architectural firm Lovegrove & Papworth.
-It was operated by Robert Hawkins and his partner A. Pitman.
+The Electric Vaudeville Theatre opened in December 1909 as a shop conversion, designed to the plans of the cinema architectural firm Lovegrove & Papworth.
+It was operated by Robert Hawkins and his partner Arthur Pitman.
 It was granted a Cinematograph Licence in 1910, to comply with new Cinematograph Licencing Act.

 Robert Hawkins lost his partner and he sold the cinema to Selig & Isaacs in 1915.
 The Electric Vaudeville Theatre was closed in 1916, possibly due to conditions during World War I.